 Tajikistan's Dairy Industry Overview

-Tajikistan, positioned in Central Asia, boasts a growing dairy industry that is crucial to its agricultural economy.
-This report provides an in-depth analysis of Tajikistan's dairy market, covering production, processing, import-export dynamics, and significant industry events.
+Positioned in Central Asia, Tajikistan's dairy industry is a crucial part of its agricultural economy.
+This report explores the various facets of the dairy market in Tajikistan, covering production, processing, import-export dynamics, and significant industry events.

 Dairy Cattle and Milk Production

-Tajikistan is estimated to have approximately 500,000 dairy cattle, contributing to an annual milk production volume of around 1 million metric tons.
+Tajikistan is home to approximately 500,000 dairy cattle, contributing to an annual milk production volume of around 1 million metric tons.
 The country has demonstrated a positive trend in cattle herd growth, with the total number of cattle increasing by 5.4% to 2.85 million head.

 Milk Processing and Production Insights